slatedocs/slate/source/index.html.md

 # Introduction

-Tauros provides a simple and practical REST API to help you to automatically perform nearly all actions you can do in our platform [Tauros](https://tauros.io).
+Tauros provides a simple and practical REST API to help you to automatically perform nearly all actions you can do in the [Tauros](https://tauros.io) web app.

 ## General considerations

-Before making API calls consider the following:
+Before to start developing on the Tauros API consider the following:

+* Create and account in the staging Tauros web site `https://staging.tauros.io.
+Staging environment uses testnet coins.
-* Enable the developer mode in your profile to create an Api Key
+* Enable the Developer Mode in your profile section to create an API Key and a API Secret.
+* The API base url is `https://api.staging.tauros.io/api/` for staging environment and `https://api.tauros.io/api/` for production.
+* All private enpoints requests require message signing.
+* Check the success`flag to ensure that your API call succeeded.
 * All requests use the `application/json` content type and go over `https`.
-* The base url is `https://api.staging.tauros.io/api/v1` for staging environment and `https://api.tauros.io/api/v1` for production.
-* All requests are `GET` and `POST` requests methods and responses come in a default response json object with the result in the `data` field.
-* Check the `success` flag to ensure that your API call succeeded.
 * If something goes wrong look at the `msg` field.
 There you will find the error description.

 ## HTTP API Responses